bunchesofdonald/photohash/README.rst

 	>>> print(hash - otherhash)
 	36

-Demo script find_similar_images illustrates how to find similar images in a directory.
+The demo script *find_similar_images* illustrates how to find similar images in a directory.

 Source hosted at github: https://github.com/JohannesBuchner/imagehash